smcclab/smc-course/_assessments/01-audiovisual-diary.md

    listening)

-5. if you saw something interesting in a classmate's video the previous week, ask them (on Teams) how they did it
+5. if you saw something interesting in a classmate's video the previous week, ask them (on Teams) how they did it (yes, collaboration is ok as long as you cite your sources!)

 6. have a look at the ["screen recording software" section of the Tools page]({% link _resources/02-tools.md %}#screen-recording-software)